With a homemade version of your favorite commercial cleaners, you can keep your windows streak-free while also saving money.

 Gather the supplies for this DIY glass cleaner from around your house.
-White vinegar, like so many other non-toxic DIY cleansers, plays an important part here.
+White vinegar, like so many other non-toxic DIY cleaners, plays an important part here.
 Its acidity cuts through grime and oil, making it ideal for removing stuck-on debris and streaks from windows.
-If you’ve cleaned your windows for years using a commercial cleaner like 409 or even Windex, the glass is likely to have a faint, waxy coating on it.
+If you’ve cleaned your windows for years needing a commercial cleaner like 409 or even Windex, the glass is likely to have a faint, waxy coating on it.
 That residue is readily removed with regular dish detergent, which is another element that contributes to the performance of homemade window cleaner.

 Mix them Up